 Potty Training: I welcome children in nappies and out of nappies.
 I carry travel potties with us everywhere we go.
 I ask that parents are clear with pottying/potty training instructions so that I can set up a toileting schedule that is consistent with the home environment.

 Toileting and nappy changes can be a vulnerable experience for some children.
-It is important that we plan carefully so that children feel always safe and respected.
+It is important that we plan carefully so that children feel safe and respected.

 Wholesome Food